danwing/https-local-domains/draft-thomson-https-local-domains.md

 ## Client Operation

-When clients connect to a local domain name or IP address (as discussed in {{local}}) using TLS the client includes the server's name in the TLS Server Name Indication (SNI) extension ({{Section 3 of ?RFC6066}}).
+The client connects to a local domain name or IP address (as discussed in {{local}}) using TLS.

-Upon receipt of the server's certificate, the client validates the certificate's before and after dates, validates one of the certificate's SubjectAltName matches the previously-transmitted TLS SNI, and extracts the public key from the certificate.
-That public key is internally associated with the server's name to become the server's origin.
-By doing this the client's web forms, cookies, passwords, local storage, and other origin-specific data are all associated with both the server's name (as is typical) *and* its public key.
-In so doing, the client avoids warning about a self-signed certificate because the Certification Authority signature is not what validates this certificate: rather, because the name or destination IP address are local ({{local}}) a unique name is formed internally in the client which partitions data for that origin.

-The client MAY/SHOULD inform the user the first time a server and its public key combination is trusted.
+Upon receipt of the server's certificate, the client validates validates the certificate ({{?RFC9525}}, {{?RFC5280}}, and {{Section 4.3.4 of ?RFC9110}} if using HTTPS).
+When performing such a connection to a local domain, the client might avoid warning about a self-signed certificate because the Certification Authority (CA) signature will certainly not be signed by a trusted CA.  Rather, a more subtle indication might be warranted for TLS connections to a local domain, perhaps only the first time or perhaps each time.

+After the TLS connection finishes successfully, the client forms the extended origin for this server (see {{extended-origin}}).
+This extends the scheme, host, and port origin of {{?RFC6454}} to also include server's public key.
+By doing this only that server with that public key will be associated with the web origin data (web forms, cookies, passwords, local storage, etc.).

+> Implementation note: See {{origin-serialization}} for suggestions on representing the public key in the client.

 ## Server Operation

-The server operates normally and is unaware of the client implementing this draft.
+The server is unaware of the client implementing this draft and needs no changes.

 # Operational Considerations

 ## Server Identity Change

 This specification effectively encodes the server's public key as part of its identity.
 Changing the public key would also change the internal representation on clients -- thus, its identity as known by client password managers and other configurations in clients (e.g., printer, SMB share, etc.).
 As such an identity change is extremely disruptive, changing the server's public key needs to be avoided.

 # Security Considerations